The Mopar stories site

 Dodge Charger Daytona EV (future powertrain)

-Stellantis targeted a top 0-60 mph acceleration of under 2.0 seconds for its large battery powered cars, with up to a 500 mile range; so far they haven’t reached this level, but not all the motors are in yet (800V varieties are a year or so off).
-Range may require a single-motor RWD model top acceleration will likely take three motors and AWD.
-The Dodge Charger Daytona Banshee will have a multi-speed transmission.
+Stellantis targeted a top 0-60 mph acceleration of under 2.0 seconds for its large battery powered cars, with up to a 500 mile range; so far they haven’t come close, but 800V varieties are a year or so off.
+Top acceleration will likely take three motors and AWD, while the range goal is likely to be quietly forgotten.
+The Dodge Charger Daytona Banshee will have a two-speed transmission.
 Solid state batteries may improve range and weight figures in the 2027 or 2028 Dodges and Rams.

 So far only the 400V Charger specs are available.
 These have the Daytona R/T with a 317 mile range, 0-60 in 4.7 seconds, and 13.1 quarter mile.
 The Charger Daytona Scat Pack runs 0-60 in 3.3 seconds, quarter mile of 11.5 seconds.
 Range with the most power is 260 miles.
 Charging time is around 7 hours from 5% to 80% power, using the standard onboard charging; a DC setup can cut that time to half an hour.
 The Charger is on STLA Large, likely the longest model on that platform; the shortest might be the Alfa Romeo Giulia.